 Future plans in the area include improving the past due reports process, reducing the number of expense types, requiring receipts at the line item level, reducing manual audits, consolidating to one global T&E program, improving the personal car mileage process, and increasing mobile adoption.

-Additional details around the company’s experiences in this area are available on the Peeriosity member website, including the original presentation material, detailed poll results, and PeercastTM recording.
+Additional details about the company’s experiences in this area are available on the Peeriosity member website, including the original presentation material, detailed poll results, and PeercastTM recording.

 iPollingTM Results Review